-- ARBs are contraindicated in patients with DM who are also receiving Tekturna (aliskiren) therapy. - ARB combinations containing diuretics (ie, HCTZ, chlorthalidone) are contraindicated in patients with anuria. - Nebivolol/valsartan is additionally contraindicated in patients with severe bradycardia, heart block greater than first degree, cardiogenic shock, decompensated cardiac failure, sick sinus syndrome (unless a permanent pacemaker is in place), and severe hepatic impairment. - Sacubitril/valsartan is contraindicated in patients with a history of angioedema related to previous ACE-I or ARB therapy concomitant use with aliskiren in patients with diabetes or ACE-Is in all patients.
+- ARBs are contraindicated in patients with DM who are also receiving Tekturna (aliskiren) therapy. - ARB combinations containing diuretics (ie, HCTZ, chlorthalidone) are contraindicated in patients with anuria. - Sacubitril/valsartan is contraindicated in patients with a history of angioedema related to previous ACE-I or ARB therapy, concomitant use with aliskiren in patients with diabetes, or ACE-Is in all patients.
 Sacubitril/valsartan should not be administered within 36 hours of switching from or to an ACE-I.